dekadans/aFile/README.md

 # aFile

 This is an application that offers simple cloud storage-like possibilities for your own web server.
-It's mostly just something I work on in my free time.
+It's mostly just something I work on in my free time, but it's usable should anyone want to try it out.

 ![Screenshot](https://f.tthe.se/dl/lmv38/816bd9f9d02636318335ba116dc43b49b7ceba8e "Screen shot of the main view")